snatallia/portfolio_plotnikava_ni/index.md

 <hr/>

 ## Additional information
-Experience in not IT sphere as a business owner and teacher<br/>
+Experience in not IT sphere: a year and a half as a business owner, two years as a teacher<br/>
-Married.
-Two daughters. <br/>
 Driver license B.<br/>
 English: Pre-intermediate (A2)
-Italian: Elementary
+Italian, Polish: Elementary <br/>
+Married.
+Two daughters.